dustinpfister/videoground/README.md

 * R6 - RUN button over auto running code as it is being edited
 * R7 - User data folder, last video on start
 * R8 - Start and end frame render range feature
+* R9 - Simple 2D canvas rendering, VIDEO.update methods can now return a Promise

-## What the the current goals with this project
+## What the current goals with this project

 Although the simple core set of goals have been accomplished with this project there is still a lot of room for growth.
 So I do have a few plans worked out for additional changes that should happen in the todo list.
 Many of these changes are for the sake of improving features that are all ready in place rather than making this project too complex as I would like to keep this tool rather minimal.
 For now there is just making features that are really truly needed, and making code readability changes.